openhwgroup/cva6/docs/ariane_testharness.md

 `dram` and `dram_delayed` are two AXI_BUS interfaces.
 The slave modport of AXI_BUS interface for `Master[DRAM]` has been linked with `axi_riscv_atomics` module and the request of the master has been passed to `dram` interface, another instantiation of interface of AXI_BUS.
 All this is for the exclusive accesses and no burst is supported in this exclusive access.
-`dram` and `dram_delayed` interfaces have also been passed to `axi_delayer_intf` module as a slave modport and master modport of the AXI_BUS interaface, respectively.
+`dram` and `dram_delayed` interfaces have also been passed to `axi_delayer_intf` module as a slave modport and master modport of the AXI_BUS interface, respectively.
 The `axi_delayer_intf` module is used to introduce the delay.
 `dram_delayed` is also passed to the `axi2mem` module as a slave modport of AXI_BUS interface. `axi2mem` module with `dram_delayed` as an AXI_Bus interface will interact with SRAM.
-SRAM is a word address-able memory with the signals as follows:
+SRAM is a word addressable memory with the signals as follows:

 ![sram](diagrams/sram.png "sram")